OVPR Guidance in Preparation for Potential Government Shutdown

 Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized during the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.

-Will I still be able to connect with my federal agency points-of-contact?
+Would I still be able to connect with my federal agency points-of-contact?

 What about federal funding opportunities that have upcoming deadlines for submission?

-Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless affected agencies post notices of modification on their websites.
+Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless agencies post notices of modification on their websites.
 Proposal preparation and submission through Grants.gov, Research.gov, NSPIRES and other agency submission sites would remain operational.
 Proposal submission deadlines should be adhered to, though agencies may revise some due dates once operations resume.
 Faculty should assume that standard dates apply and submit accordingly.

-Are awards still being processed?
+Would awards still be processed?

 How should I handle reporting requirements like end-of-project or interim reports?